-As promised, I’m back with the recipe for the Blueberry Biscuits.
+As promised, I’m back with the recipe for the Homemade Blueberry Biscuits served porch side.

 And just when you thought I might finally stop posting about blueberries, I’m going to have just a couple more recipes.